-Hanne was appointed as a Director of nib nz limited in November 2016 and nib nz insurance limited in April 2022.
+Hanne was appointed as a Director of nib nz limited and nib nz holdings limited in November 2016 and nib nz insurance limited in April 2022.

 For the past two decades Hanne has been a practicing barrister, prior to which she worked as a management consultant with Deloitte.